lumapu/ahoy/tools/esp8266/README.md

 1. download the flash-tool [nodemcu-pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher)
 2. download latest release bin-file from [ahoy_](https://github.com/grindylow/ahoy/releases)
-3. open flash-tool and connect the target device with your pc.
+3. open flash-tool and connect the target device to your computer.
 4. Set the correct serial port and select the correct *.bin file
 5. click on "Flash NodeMCU"
 6. flash the ESP with the compiled firmware using the UART pins or